zutigrm/alpha-testimonials/README.md

 # alpha-testimonials
-Alpha Testimonials is a responsive testimonials showcase plugin.
+Alpha Testimonials is a responsive testimonials showcase plugin